West Broad Farmers Market Manager

 - Invite, listen to and use input from vendors and others to improve the market.

 - Lead in monitoring and, when necessary, revision of the market’s mission, goals and strategies.

-- Submit monthly, quarterly and/or annual reports, as required by grants and to Advisory Council.
+- Submit monthly, quarterly and/or annual reports, as required by grants.

 - A passion for sustainable agriculture, local food systems, community development and/or local economies.

 - Understanding of and experience with farmers market management.

 - Strong computer, organizational and time management skills.